Meghan and Harry interview reignites debate over abolishing the monarchy in former British colonies

 But achieving that goal would be a challenge, since all 10 provincial legislatures, as well as the national House of Commons and Senate, would need to get on board.
 Past efforts to Canada’s constitution led to a referendum on Quebecois secession “and the country almost broke up,” Emmett Macfarlane, an associate professor of political science at the University of Waterloo, said in an interview with the Canadian Press.

+“I can understand some people are looking for constitutional conversations,” Prime Minister Justin Trudeau said at a Tuesday news conference.
+"I am not going to engage in those right now.
+I am focused on getting us through this pandemic.”

-Similarly, a symbolic split with the commonwealth seems unlikely to occur in New Zealand anytime soon.
+Similarly, a symbolic split with the monarchy seems unlikely to occur in New Zealand anytime soon.

 “I’ve said before that I’ve not sensed an appetite from New Zealanders for significant change in our constitutional arrangements, and I don’t expect that’s likely to change quickly,” Prime Minister Jacinda Ardern told reporters at a Monday news conference.